Sunday, September 04, 2005

 82nd Airborne to the rescue!

-, I was driving down I-20 from NE Columbia toward the city when I began to pass this huge convoy of Army trucks and Humvees.
+This afternoon, I was driving down I-20 from NE Columbia toward the city when I began to pass this huge convoy of Army trucks and Humvees.

 The convoy was in the right lane.
 I was driving in the left.